HangX-Ma/miniFOC/README.md

 # miniFOC

 This repository records my development of miniFOC.
+You can obtain the source files of the hardware and software in this repository.

-I have an immature design ~~and those ideas haven't been verified~~.
+~~I have an immature design and those ideas haven't been verified~~.

 ~~So _**DON'T USE ANY MATERIALS DIRECTLY!**_ I won't response for any mistakes.~~